Skip to content

 FSR maintained what it called a "scholarly but open-minded" editorial standard.
 Unlike publications that either accepted every claim uncritically or dismissed the phenomenon entirely, FSR required multiple independent sources for case reports while refusing to dismiss high-strangeness encounters that met its evidential standards.
 In practice, this meant FSR published occupant reports, entity encounters, and abduction accounts alongside conventional sighting data, years before American publications were willing to engage with these categories.

 The journal ceased regular publication after Creighton's death in 2003, though sporadic issues appeared for several years afterwards.
-At its peak it had subscribers in over 50 countries and was cited by researchers, military officials, and intelligence analysts worldwide.
-The British Ministry of Defence's DI55 section is known to have maintained a subscription.
+At its peak it had subscribers in over fifty countries and was cited by researchers, military officials, and intelligence analysts worldwide.
+The British Ministry of Defence's DI55 section is known to have maintained a subscription throughout the 1980s and 1990s.

 From the Archive